 The computers can't do that.

-Um, they maybe they can.
+Well, maybe they can.

-Uh but it did otherwise it makes no sense.
+But otherwise, it makes no sense.

-Now, uh these astronauts, were they named?
+Now, these astronauts, were they named?

 Have these astronauts been named?

-They said it's unsubstantiated here in the press.
+NASA is still saying it's unsubstantiated here in the press.

-Um, if they're ever named, and if it is true, or just alleged, and they want to defend themselves, we here at the EIB network who we admire NASA and we admire astronauts, we admire these pioneers that take great, great risks.
+Well, if they're ever named and if it is true or just alleged and they want to defend themselves, we here at the EIB network, we admire NASA and we admire astronauts.

-They're gonna need a defense.
+They're going to need a defense.

 I mean, it's been thrown out here in the media, but I mean, what's drunk?

-Uh obviously didn't affect our job.
+Obviously, didn't affect our job.

 It didn't affect our job.

-This is a matter best left to the families of those concerned, would also be another defense that has worked.
+This is a matter best left to the families of those concerned would also be another defense that has worked.

 That always works.

-Uh could also say, you just deny it.
+You could also say, you just deny it.

-I never had a drink with that woman, and now I I never had a drink with myself.
+I never had a drink with that woman, and now I never had a drink with myself.

-Uh and you can say everybody does it.
+And you can say, everybody does it.

 This is nothing new.

-Everybody look at all the airline pilots that get nabbed flying drunk.
+Everybody, look at all the airline pilots that get nabbed, flying drunk.

 Oh, everybody does it.

-Why are you focusing in on us, they could say.
+Why are you focusing in on us?

-Look at Britney.
+Look at Brittany.

 Look at Paris Hilton.